maize-genetics/phg_v2/docs/imputation.md

 * `--hvcf-dir` - the directory containing the hVCF files.
 This is the output directory from the `export-vcf` command.
 Right now this is required, but will be optional in the future.

-This will store the kmer index in the --hvcf-dir directory named kmerIndex.txt.
+This will store the kmer index as kmerIndex.txt in the --hvcf-dir directory.

 ## Read Mapping